 Good Grace and Humour are located in a warehouse in the inner west of the city (sharing space with the inimitable Good Day Club) but they go out foraging for their special twists on the genre all the time.
 There’s always a little accent you wouldn’t have thought of that just lifts the whole visual dynamic and transcends everything you thought you knew about floral design.

-Based well north of Melbourne in Newsteead, Katie Marx has her floristry studio and runs ‘Butterland’ venue with her husband Greg.
+Based well north of Melbourne in Newstead, Katie Marx has her floristry studio and runs ‘Butterland’ venue with her husband Greg.
 Previously a candle factory, Butterand is also ground zero for this brilliant Castlemaine florists artistry.

-The venue runs floristry workshops and hosts gorgeous events.
-She is the queen of foraging and keen to teach you all her tricks.
-She has an enormously earthy and natural feel to her displays.
-Katie focuses on native species using interesting pieces her friends at the flower market secretly save for her.
+The venue runs floristry workshops and hosts gorgeous events year round.
+Katie is the queen of foraging, and keen to teach you all her tricks.
+She has an enormously earthy and natural feel to her displays and focuses on native species using interesting pieces her friends at the flower market secretly save for her.

 Katie’s passion for au naturale drives her unique designs.
 If you’re after a homegrown Australian dream wedding, then take a look at Katie Marx’s work.